cameronelliott/LimeVideoSDK/docfx_project/index.md

 ### CPU based coding
 For non-Intel CPUs, and Intel CPUs not supporting HD Graphics, software fallback is available.
 Please see @software_fallback for more information about enabling software fallback.

+### BSD Open Source License
+All C# and C++ code in the libraries is part of the SDK, there are no hidden bits, nothing you cannot see.
+The [BSD open source] is one of the most permission, friendly, flexible open source licenses, period.

 ### Transcoding Video
 Transcoding converts compressed bitstreams to compressed bitstreams